dkout/6.013/initial-proposal.md

 alternative channel materials such as water (simulating a human), books, and whatever else might be between a RFID reader and a tag in real life.

-# metal detector / stud finder

-- what materials can we penetrate?
-- how small metal can we detect?

 # transmit information

 - can we measure the signal quality without VNA